 Your written work, as well as TA observations will serve as the basis for earning points and informing me of your progress.
-Written work will be graded with an emphasis on correct use of significant digits, consistency of results (do data and observations match conclusions?), appropriateness and correctness of analysis, and thoroughness in responses.
-(Although efforts are made to ensure that all TAs use the same grading scale, on rare occasions, I find it necessary to scale a lab section's averages to adjust for differences between TA's grading.
-When this is necessary, I adjust the average lab score mean to the average quiz mean.)
+Written work will be graded with an emphasis on correct use of significant digits, consistency of results (do data and observations match conclusions?), appropriateness and correctness of analysis, and thoroughness in responses. .
+(Although efforts are made to ensure that all TAs use the same grading scale, on rare occasions, it could be necessary to scale a lab section's averages to adjust for differences between TA's grading.
+When this is necessary, the average lab score mean is adjusted to the average quiz mean.)

 A one point penalty will be assessed for any written work which is not done in non-erasable pen, or if white out is used.
-2 points will be deducted from the notebook score for every week that a proper laboratory notebook is not brought to class.